Steers Center: Celebrating a Decade of Success

 • Key Players: Developers coordinate the project, investors provide capital, architects design the structures, contractors handle construction, and government agencies ensure compliance with regulations.

 • Sustainable Development: There is a growing emphasis on sustainable practices, such as using eco-friendly materials, energy-efficient designs, and minimizing environmental impact.
-The U.S. Green Building Council promotes sustainable development through its LEED certification program.

 More Insights for You